Utica and Mohawk Valley Railway: Rome City Street Railroad

 The Rome City Street Railroad was founded in 1885, and the first sections were opened for service in 1887.
 Three routes made up the 6.7-mile system, including Dominic Street, Floyd Avenue, and the Belt Line.
 In 1900, trolleys powered by compressed air replaced horses for propulsion, and the lines were rebuilt to handle the heavier cars.
 The experimental compressed air cars were retired in 1902, and horses made a brief return in 1903 while the line was electrified.
 The Rome City Street Railroad was acquired by the Utica and Mohawk Valley Railroad in 1907, which was subsequently merged into New York State Railways in 1912 and became part of the Utica Lines division.
-Some extensions were made to the city lines between 1911-1914 which resulted in the establishment of the Floyd Avenue line, and a connection was established with the interurban line at Whitesboro Street.
+Some extensions were made to the city lines between 1911 and 1914 which resulted in the establishment of the Floyd Avenue line, and a connection was established with the interurban line at Whitesboro Street.
 Belt Line service was discontinued in 1923 in favor of operating separate lines on James, Madison, and Expense streets.
 One-man operation of trolleys was implemented in 1924, and the line that crossed the New York Central Railroad tracks was replaced with a bus because it required the use of a two-man trolley.
 The Rome city lines were never very profitable, and the James Street line was suspended in 1927, followed by the Madison Street line a year later.
 The remainder of the Rome streetcar lines were closed in 1930.